-None of these went beyond these initial studies and none of them had little chance of being realized.
+None of these went beyond these initial studies and none of them had much chance of being realized.

-Of greater interest in that document, was the statistic that over the period 1963 to 1968, the natural gas flared was in excess of 50% of the total gas produced.
-This simple fact, while receiving no comment in the plan, was to trigger the Eric Williams strategy into looking at natural gas for his strategy of industrialization, rather than oil-based products.
+Of greater interest in that document was the statistic that over the period 1963 to 1968, the natural gas flared was in excess of 50 per cent of the total gas produced.
+This simple fact, while receiving no comment in the plan, was to trigger the Eric Williams strategy into looking at natural gas for his strategy of industrialisation, rather than oil-based products.

-Natural Gas Discovered off the North Coast (1971)
+Defining Moment No. 3 Natural Gas Discovered off the North Coast (1971)

-The story of this discovery and the subsequent commercial production of oil in 1972 is itself a fascinating one, in which Eric Williams played a significant role in persuading AMOCO to have one last try, after a succession of dry holes!
+The story of this discovery and the subsequent commercial production of oil in 1972 is itself a fascinating one.
+Eric Williams played a significant role in persuading AMOCO to have one last try, after a succession of dry holes!

-That story will have to await another time, [at] which time, persons like Charlie Carr can provide the details.
+That story will have to be told another time.
+Persons like Charlie Carr can provide the details.

-No question - another defining moment.

-Trinidad and Tobago National Petroleum

-Marketing Company established by an

-Act of Parliament - (1972) No. 41.
+Defining Moment No. 4 Trinidad and Tobago National Petroleum Company established by an Act of Parliament - (Act 33 of 1969)

-The purchase of BP's assets in 1969 led inevitably to the need to the national ownership, and management of BP's marketing outlets.
+The purchase of BP's assets in 1969 led inevitably to the need for the national ownership, and management of BP's marketing outlets.

-The Trinidad And Tobago National Petroleum Marketing Company came into existence in 1972 as a creature of Parliament and took over BP's local marketing activities.
+The Trinidad and Tobago National Petroleum Marketing Company came into existence in 1972 as a creature of Parliament and took over BP's local marketing activities.
 ESSO followed in the same year, then Shell, then Texaco.

-By December 1976, all the local marketing operations previously owned and operated by multinationals were assigned to NATIONAL - TTPMC.
+In December 1976, all the local marketing operations previously owned and operated by multinationals were assigned to NATIONAL - TTPMC.

-The word "National" appearing for the first time, associated with the Energy Sector.
+The word "National" appeared for the first time, associated with the Energy Sector.